 There is no denying that exercise is good for you, and whilst there are obvious benefits for your physical wellbeing, exercise also has some really great impacts for your mental health, mindset and more.
-We often read about the well know benefits of exercising regularly, such as weight loss, building muscle, improving fitness levels and building up stamina.
+I often read about the well know benefits of exercising regularly, such as weight loss, building muscle, improving fitness levels and building up stamina.
 However, all too often people aren’t fully aware of the extent of the long-term health benefits that can be enjoyed through exercise.

 The benefits of exercise for your body and mind

 Many people when asked about their weight say that they would like to either lose weight or maintain their current weight.
 Exercising regularly is a great answer to this – every single time you go out walking, running, or to the gym, you’re burning calories.
 Match this with a good diet and you’ll end up consuming less than what you’re burning off doing all those exercises you love to hate!